Fine Lake Erie Wines of Distinction

 Harvesting for Mazza Vineyards

-The most recent expansion for the Mazza’s was the re-establishment of the South Shore Wine Company.
-Established as the first commerical winery in Erie County in 1864, the unique stone cellar offers an experience like no other in the area.
-In 2007 the 1200 square foot stone cavern and adjoining 1200 square foot stone cellar were restored and reopened bearing the original South Shore Wine Company name in addition to a new and unique line of wines.
+The Mazzas also recently re-established the South Shore Wine Company, which was originally established as the first commerical winery in Erie County in 1864.
+In 2007 the 1200 square foot stone cavern and adjoining 1200 square foot stone cellar were restored and reopened bearing the original South Shore Wine Company name in addition to a new and unique line of wines, and the the unique setting offers an experience like no other in the area.
+South Shore also boasts the seasonal patio Vintage Café and offers the restored Vintage Room for event bookings.